Ouranosaurus: Paleoecology

 Ouranosaurus is known from the Elrhaz Formation of the Tegama Group in an area called Gadoufaoua, located in Niger.
 Only two mostly complete skeletons and up to 3 additional individuals have been found.
 The Elrhaz Formation consists mainly of fluvial sandstones with low relief, much of which is obscured by sand dunes.
 The sediments are coarse- to medium-grained, with almost no fine-grained horizons.
 Ouranosaurus is from the upper portion of the formation, probably Aptian in age.
 It likely lived in habitats dominated by inland floodplains (a riparian zone).

-After the iguanodontian Lurdusaurus, Nigersaurus was the most numerous megaherbivore.
-Other herbivores from the same formation include Ouranosaurus, Elrhazosaurus, and an unnamed titanosaur.
-It also lived alongside the theropods Kryptops, Suchomimus, Eocarcharia, Carcharodontosaurus, and Afromimus.
+The iguanodontian Lurdusaurus and the rebbachisaurid Nigersaurus were the most numerous megaherbivores in the Elrhaz formation, although Ouranosaurus was a dominant element as well.
+Other herbivores from the same formation include Elrhazosaurus and an unnamed titanosaur.
+It also lived alongside the theropods Kryptops, Suchomimus, Eocarcharia, and Afromimus.
 Crocodylomorphs like Sarcosuchus, Anatosuchus, Araripesuchus, and Stolokrosuchus also lived there.
 In addition, remains of a pterosaur, chelonians, fish, a hybodont shark, and freshwater bivalves have been found.
-Grass did not evolve until the late Cretaceous.